Qutb Minar: The Ghurids

 The construction of the Qutb Minar was planned and financed by the Ghurids, who emigrated to India and brought Islam with them.
 The Ghurids, historically known as the Shansabanis, were a clan of Tajik origin that hailed from Ghur, the mountainous region of modern-day western Afghanistan.
 Between the late eleventh century and the early twelfth century, the different sects of this nomadic clan united, relinquishing their nomadic culture.
 During this time, they also embraced Islam.

 They subsequently expanded into modern-day India and quickly took control of a substantial part of the country.
-The Ghurids annexed the Multan and Uch in the western Punjab in 1175–76, the northwestern regions around Peshawar in 1177, and the region of Sindh in 1185–86.
+The Ghurids annexed Multan and Uch in the western Punjab in 1175–76, the northwestern regions around Peshawar in 1177, and the region of Sindh in 1185–86.
 In 1193, Qutb al-Din Aibak conquered Delhi and implemented a Ghurid governorship in the province, and the congregational mosque, the Qutb Minar complex, was founded in 1193.
 In the past, scholars believed that the complex was constructed to promote adoption of Islam amongst the Ghurids' new subjects as well as a symbol of the Ghurids' adherence to a socio-religious system.
 There is now new information to suggest that spurring the adoption of Islam was not a top priority of the new annexes and instead the Ghurid governors sought to make a synthesis of the local culture and Islam through negotiation.